grymoire7/infection/DESIGN.md

-# Dots - a grid game
+# Infection!
+Germs vs White Cells - Game Design Document

 ## Overview
-Dots is a two-plyer game (one human, one computer) played on grids of varying sizes and designs.
+Infection is a two-plyer game (one human, one computer) played on grids of varying sizes and designs.
 Players take turns adding one dot to an available cell in the grid.
 Play continues until one player owns all the cells on the board.